-- separating wall, separating floor and open access balcony should be constructed from non-combustible products - separating floor and open access balcony should have a long fire resistance duration - separating wall including any self-closing fire door, should have at least a medium fire resistance duration.
+- separating wall, separating floor and open access balcony should be constructed from products which achieve European Classification A1 or A2, - separating floor and open access balcony should have a long fire resistance duration, and - separating wall including any self-closing fire door, should have at least a medium fire resistance duration.

-Where an element of structure (see clause 2.3.0) provides support to a non-combustible separating wall or separating floor, the supporting element of structure should also be non-combustible.
+Where an element of structure (see clause 2.3.0) provides support to a separating wall or separating floor constructed from products which achieve European Classification A1 or A2, the supporting element of structure should also achieve European Classification A1 or A2.